 Jennifer Martin was doing weather.
 Peter Ruttguizer was doing sports.
 Reporters - Pauline Chan, Tom Clark (national), Austin Delaney, Norm Fetterley, Mike Duffy (national), Pat Foran, Belinda Hansen, Tom Hayes, Tom Johnson, Alicia Kay, Leon Korbee, Jennifer Martin, Dan Miles, Kurt Muller, Karlene Nation, Bill Rodgers, Paul Rogers, Jan Sims, Ian Slack, Allison Vuchnich.
 Business - Garth Turner, Arthur Vaile.
 Notes - Lance Brown returned from CFRN-TV January 22.
 Lin Eleoff left.
 Hansen joined.
 Paul Rogers left for Global in the fall.
 Vaile retired August 30.

 Bruce Cowie became executive VP and COO at Baton Broadcasting.
-He had been president of Electrohome Broadcast group, which merged with Baton last fall.
+He had been president of Electrohome Broadcast group, which had merged with Baton the previous fall.
 He took over from Ivan Fecan in overseeing day-to-day broadcasting, distribution and creation of TV content for BBS.
 George Lund was named senior VP for Ontario, a new position.
 He also remained president of Baton's Mid-Canada group.

 In February, CFTO cancelled "Eye on Toronto", eliminating four jobs...host Robin Ward and three full-time production positions.
 Baton Broadcasting later cut 154 jobs as part of a restructuring of its Ontario operations.
 CFTO vice president of sports, Gerry Dobson, was let go in February.
 Paul Rogers left CFTO as news manager to become Global's chief news editor - effective January 27.
 Beverly Thomson left CFTO as weekend co-anchor and general assignment reporter, to become the new early evening news anchor at Global.
 With the sale of CFPL-TV from Baton to CHUM, Derwyn Smith left the London station to return to CFTO-TV Toronto as news director.
 Christine Crosbie left in February and would wind up at Global Toronto.